frederic-mahe/metabarcoding-course-Oslo-2019/reveal.js-3.7.0/slides.md

 ```
 Note: most fastq files use an offset of 33, but beware that you might
 encounter older fastq files using a 64 offset.

+## SFF files

+vsearch can read them.

+Note: Roche 454 sequencing format, popular about 10 years ago.
+There
+are more than 60,000 datasets in that format available on Short Read
+Archive.